sven-hash/docs/src/binaries/building-nym.md

 - (Mac OS X) `pkg-config` , `brew`, `openss1`, `protobuf`, `curl`, `git`

+`curl` - required for transferring data over various protocols.
+It's used for downloading files or send requests to a server.

+`openssl` - used for encryption, decryption, and secure communication over the internet.

+`protobug` - for serialising and deserialising structured data in a fast and efficient way.

+Running the following command will download and run a shell script that installs Homebrew for Mac OS X:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+`curl` is required for transferring data over various protocols.
 - `Rust & cargo >= {{minimum_rust_version}}`

 We recommend using the [Rust shell script installer](https://www.rust-lang.org/tools/install).
 Installing cargo from your package manager (e.g. `apt`) is not recommended as the packaged versions are usually too old.